mantle-labs/mantle-lib/csharp-client/docs/TrackerApi.md

 <a name="createmultiassetbatchtransfer"></a>
 # **CreateMultiAssetBatchTransfer**
-> void CreateMultiAssetBatchTransfer (string assetId, string productId, string xApiKey, TrackerBatchTransferRequest request = null, string ownedId = null)
+> void CreateMultiAssetBatchTransfer (string assetId, string productId, string xApiKey, TrackerBatchTransferRequest request = null, string ownedDisplayName = null)

 [MULTIASSETS] Create a transfer for one or many batches for a multi asset